stetewsky/swirl/Coursera-FAQ.md

 ### 6. Where can I find more information about swirl?

+Check out our website: http://swirlstats.com

 ### 7. I found a typo in one of the swirl lessons.
 Where should I report it?

+Please create a New Issue on our Course Repository page.
+[NEED MORE INFO HERE]

 ### 8. When I install swirl, R tells me that it's not available for R 3.0.x.
 What should I do?

+swirl requires R version 3.0.2 or later.
+You can check your R version by typing `sessionInfo()` at the R prompt.
+If you have an older version of R, then please update it and reinstall swirl.

 ### 9. Swirl is running very slowly.
 What should I do?